angelapopa/sws/notes/faq.md

 http://www.baeldung.com/spring-hateoas-tutorial

 In this project the HATEOS links were added to the dataset for hotel and room objects.
 Only GET links were added.

+There are some useful npm packages (https://www.npmjs.com/package/express-hateoas-links, https://www.npmjs.com/package/hateoas).
+This were not used in this project.
+Maybe in a future stage of the prject.